-If an appointment entails special responsibilities, these shall be described in each notice of appointment.
+If an appointment entails special responsibilities, these shall be described in each notice of appointment. approved by the Faculty Senate 3/25/09

 D. Academic Freedom

 - 1. Fundamental to the purposes of the University is the belief that progress in social and individual welfare is ultimately dependent on the maintenance of freedom in academic processes.
 Especially vital is the protection of expression which is critical toward conventional thought or established interests. - 2.
 Academic freedom is a right of all members of the University Faculty and applies to university activities including teaching and research.
 Specifically, each faculty member may consider in his or her classes any topic relevant to the subject matter of the course as defined by the appropriate educational unit.
 Each faculty member is entitled to full freedom of scholarly investigation and publication of his or her findings.